compressed/jlbox/README.md

 ## module

-Running `jlbox module Simple` will make two files `src/Simple.jl` and `test/Simple_test.jl`.
-The files will be stubbed out and include the basics for
+Running `jlbox module Simple` will make two files: `src/Simple.jl` and `test/Simple_test.jl`.
+The files will be stubbed out and include a module-based setup for you to begin coding and testing.

 # Contributing